open-ipcamera/open-ipcamera/README.txt

 #		git clone https://f1linux@bitbucket.org/f1linux/pi-cam-config.git
 #	d.
 Edit variables in "pi-cam-config.sh":
 #		nano /home/pi/pi-cam-config/pi-cam-config.sh
-#	NOTE: Replace the value ABCD1234 between the single quotes in variable "DROPBOXACCESSTOKEN=" with the Dropbox Access Token you copied in Step 7:
+#	NOTE: Replace value "ABCD1234" encased between single quotes in variable "DROPBOXACCESSTOKEN=" with Dropbox Access Token copied in Step 7:
 #	e.
 Execute script:
 #		cd /home/pi/pi-cam-config/
 #		sudo ./pi-cam-config.sh
+#	f.
+Log into your Pi-Cam at address listed at end of script's screen output "Camera Address:"

 # 9. POST-SCRIPT EXECUTION:
 #	f.
 Execute following command and follow instructions presented to verify the Dropbox Access Token:
 #		/home/pi/Dropbox-Uploader/dropbox_uploader.sh upload
 #
 # NOTE: Access Token only needs to be confirmed just the first time you connect

+# 10. TROUBLESHOOTING:
+# Before posting issues in Bitbucket, please first:
+# 	a.
+Review the output at the end of the script "###### Post Config Diagnostics: ######"
+#	b.
+Read my repo's Wiki
+#	c.
+Make a few cursory checks of the related firewall ports below if unable to access services listening on them:
+#		NOTE: There's no local firewalling configured on the Pi so any blocked ports will be in front of your PI!
+#		Can't connect to Pi via SSH:
+#			TCP/22	 (SSH)
+#		Can't connect to websites or download software via "apt-get"":
+#			TCP/80	 (HTTP)
+#			TCP/8080 (HTTP) Pi-Cameras are accessed on this port
+#			TCP/443	 (HTTPS)
+#			UDP/123  (NTP)	HTTPS will break if the time is too far off on the system!
+#			TCP/53	 (DNS)	Check ping tests in "###### Post Config Diagnostics: ######"
+#			UDP/53	 (DNS)
+#		Routing issues:
+#			mtr IP Address or
+#			mtr DNS Name